 SDCC 2022: Hasbro Star Wars Black Series, Vintage Collection, and Marvel Legends Pre-Order Guide

-San Diego Comic-Con 2022 heads into the weekend with a ton of new reveals in Hasbro's Star Wars The Black Series, Star Wars The Vintage Collection, and Marvel Legends lineups.
-Pre-orders for many of the reveals will open up today, July 23rd at 2pm PT / 5pm ET, and everything you need to know to get your hands on them can be found right here.
+San Diego Comic-Con 2022 concluded this past weekend with a ton of new reveals in Hasbro's Star Wars The Black Series, Star Wars The Vintage Collection, and Marvel Legends lineups.
+Pre-orders are live now, and everything you need to know to get your hands on them can be found right here.
 The lineup includes The Vintage Collection Boba Fett's Starship, Credit Collection Bo-Katak Kryze and Dark Trooper figures, the Black Series Darth Vader Force FX Lightsaber, The Vintage Collection Cal Kestis figure from the upcoming Star Wars Jedi: Survivor video game, the Marvel Legends Loki Tesseract (with figure), and much more.
 So much more.

-A full breakdown of the Star Wars and Marvel SDCC 2022 reveals that Hasbro will put up for pre-order can be found below followed by a gallery of images that cover some of the biggest releases.
-Pre-orders for these figures will be available here at Entertainment Earth (free US shipping on orders $39+ using the code SUNFREE22 checkout) after 5pm ET unless otherwise indicated.
-Retailer SDCC 2022 exclusives are highlighted, so keep an eye out for those.
+A full breakdown of the Star Wars and Marvel SDCC 2022 reveals that Hasbro put up for pre-order can be found below followed by a gallery of images that cover some of the biggest releases.
+Pre-orders for these figures are available here at Entertainment Earth (free US shipping on orders $39+ using the code SUNFREE22 checkout) now.
+Pre-orders have also launched on Amazon and links can be found in the list where applicable.
+Retailer SDCC 2022 exclusives are highlighted.

 Hasbro Star Wars Black Series and TVC SDCC 2022 Pre-Orders (Common Releases):Buy Hasbro Star Wars SDCC 2022 Reveals at Entertainment Earth (7/23 at 5pm ET)